-- To start off, one individual (referred to as the group admin) will initiate a Gift Board, which will be like a dashboard to store all the relevant information about this gift.
-They’ll then invite others to join the board, and upon joining, each participant will be asked to complete a short quiz.
-The purpose of this quiz will be to get everyone’s input on the recipient’s personality, interests, and approximate budget for this gift.
-Using this information, our system will put together a curated gift guide for the recipient, containing items that are relevant only to them, thus greatly narrowing down the vast selection offered in the default gift guide.
+- One individual will initiate a Gift Board.
+They’ll then invite others to join the board, and upon joining, each participant will be asked to complete a short quiz about the recipient’s personality, interests, and desired budget for this gift.
+Using this information, our system will put together a curated gift guide for the recipient, greatly narrowing down the vast selection offered in the default gift guide.

-- With the curated gift guide complete, participants now have the opportunity to explore the items in it and nominate a maximum of three items to be entered into a poll.
-Participants can then check out the poll and all the nominated options, before voting on up to three favourites.
+- With the curated gift guide complete, participants now have the opportunity to explore the items in it and vote for up to three favourites.

 - Based on a combination of upvotes and total available budget, the group can decide which gift(s) they’d like to purchase for the recipient.

 - Finally, the group can decide on one of three payment options: Macy’s Split Pay feature which will evenly split the cost among all the participants, Pay As You Wish through which participants can contribute custom amounts to the gift, and Single Purchaser whereby either the group admin or another individual will pay the entire cost, with the assumption that the rest of the group will pay them back through some other method (Venmo, PayPal, cash, etc.).